elys-network/elys/.github/PULL_REQUEST_TEMPLATE/other.md

 - [ ] confirmed the correct [type prefix](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json) in the PR title
 - [ ] confirmed all author checklist items have been addressed
 - [ ] confirmed that this PR does not change production code

+### Screenshots and Videos

+Please provide any relevant before and after screenshots by uploading them here.
+Additionally, demo videos can be highly beneficial in demonstrating the process.